tstuefe/JEP387/review/guide/review-guide.md

 This logic existed in old Metaspace too, in a somewhat convoluted fashion, see  `SpaceManager::get_initial_chunk_size()` and `SpaceManager::calc_chunk_size()`.

-In Elastic Metaspace, this logic lives in `ChunkAllocSequence`.
+In Elastic Metaspace, this logic lives in `ArenaGrowthPolicy`.
 This is basically just a fancy hard-coded array of chunk sizes marking the handout progression depending on how many chunks the loader already got.
 One of these arrays exist per use case.

 Note that with Elastic Metaspace, one important difference is that we now commit larger chunks on demand.
 This means when handing larger chunks to a loader we do not have to pay the memory cost upfront, which reduces the penalty for given larger chunks to loaders.
 So, we can give e.g. a full 4MB root chunk over to the boot class loader even though it may use less (maybe a lot less with CDS involved) and it only will commit the parts it needs.